 Just say you like guns or they are beautiful or the craftsmanship or the RIGHT history … there is nothing wrong with that.

 Just say the truth, not this lie about protecting me in a line at the store … you would kill me or most likely you or your kid or your wife.
 And be sued.
 And lose on average 4 million dollars, per settlement.
 But I’m not sure the money would matter after killing your kid, or anyone else for that matter.
 I’ll take my chances with the criminal.
 At least they aren’t lying about why they have a gun, if they do …most crimes do not involve a gun.

-I have given up on the fear some gun owner do gooder will kill me.
+I have given up on the fear some gun owner ‘do gooder’ will kill me.
 If it happens I will be dead, so what.
-But I hope my estate sues the life out of you and takes your house, your pension, kids college fund and that lovely gun collection.
-If you shoot me, you better kill me or I will use the rest of the laws and rights to take everything I can from you… The same flesh you shoot off me I will take from you.
+But I hope my estate sues the future out of you and takes your house, your pension, kids college fund and that lovely gun collection.
+If you shoot me, you better kill me or I will use the rest of the laws and our rights you claim to be defending to take everything I can from you… The same flesh you shoot off me I will take from you.
 I can recommend good therapists and one hell of a defense lawyer though if you want to have them ready.

 You only carry in case you have to use it.
 You would not un-holser it unless you intend to kill.
 That’s all that killing machine you are hiding on your hip is designed to do.
 Kill.

 The simple observations I recall when you tell me how you carry a gun for yours, mine or our nation’s protection are these: